-The E17 Art Trail is a biennial event ran by Artillery Art and takes place across Walthamstow in northeast London.
+The E17 Art Trail is a biennial event ran by Artillery Art and takes place across the borough Waltham Forest in northeast London.
 In 2017 its theme was STE(A)M, the acronym that recognises the place of Art alongside the fields of Science, Technology, Engineering and Mathematics.
 At St. Peter’s-in-the-Forest Church in Epping Forest, London, Tony curated site-specific exhibition Sacred Geometry featuring Jason Hawkridge and Mark McClure.
 Each artist explored contemporary ideas of sacred geometry; an ancient geometry whose visual forms are constructed by only a pair of compasses and an unmarked straight line.

 Colour Temperature Blue